-Netball was established in Australia and New Zealand prior to 1901. it was called Women’s Basketball and the name was changed to netball in these two countries in 1970.
+Netball was established in Australia and New Zealand prior to 1901.
+It was initially called Women’s Basketball, in which the name was changed to ‘netball’ in 1970 in both countries.

-Australia’s first International match was played in 1938 against New Zealand during the National Championships in Melbourne, with Australia defeating New Zealand 40-11.
+Australia’s first International match was played in 1938 against New Zealand during the National Championships in Melbourne, where Australia defeated New Zealand 40-11.

-In 1939, an Australian team was selected to tour New Zealand, but with the outbreak of war the tour was abandoned and it was not until 1948 that a tour took place.
-Australia by this time was playing a seven-a-side game but New Zealand (until 1956) played nine-a-side, although the seven-a-side game was played on this tour.
+In 1939, an Australian team was selected to tour New Zealand.
+However, with the outbreak of war, the tour was negated and it was not until 1948 that a tour took place.
+Australia by this time was playing seven-a-side games, but New Zealand (until 1956) played nine-a-side.
+Fortunately for Australia the tour consisted of seven-a-side games.

-In 1963, the first World Tournament with 11 teams competing was held in England and Australia was undefeated.
-World Championships are staged every four years and Australia has been titleholders on eight occasions.
+In 1963, the first World Tournament was held in England with 11 teams competing, in which Australia was undefeated.
+World Championships are staged every four years and Australia has been titleholders on eight of these occasions.

 Netball was a demonstration sport at the Auckland Games in 1990 but was not included in the Commonwealth Games program for the first time until 1998 in Kuala Lumpur.
 Australia won the Commonwealth Games Gold Medal in 1998, 2002 and 2014.